2,820 products added recently

 Rating

-ELA, Reading, Writing, Common Core, Language Development, Spelling, Vocabulary, Resources for Teachers, Creative Writing, Grade 6, 7, Teacher Tools, Presentations, Assessments, Tests, Quizzes and Tests, Activities
+ELA, Reading, Language Development, Common Core, Reading Comprehension, ESL, Children’s Literature, Literature, Creative Writing, Writing, Grade 4, 5, Teacher Tools, Presentations, Tests, Quizzes and Tests, Activities, Assessments

-Reading Comprehension Passages Nonfiction Set 2 Overview Reading comprehension lessons, especially written for Grade 6-7, providing the chance to read interesting and engaging passages.
-Each lesson has a mix of questions to check understanding, a vocabulary or spelling activity to help remember key language introduced, and a writing exercise.
+Reading Comprehension Passages Fiction Set 1 Sample Overview No prep reading comprehension lessons, with enjoyable stories and topics.
+Each lesson has a blend of post-reading activities.
+Mixed questions to check overall understanding.
+Vocabulary activities, plus a writing section.
+Lessons also contain a bonus extension exercise at the end.
+Some you may like, some you may not, either way they are there if you wish to use them.
 Full answer keys are provided.
-Passages Include 1.Red Pandas: Red Pandas eat nearly 9,000 pounds of food during their lifetime.
-2.Hoatzin: This loud creature has roots stretching back 36 billion years!
-3.Moose: These huge creatures are built for the coldest climates in America.
-4.Vancouver: Fact: Vancouver was once known as Gastown!
-5.Recycling: Reduce, Reuse and Recycle?
-Read more about that, and more!
-6.Atlantic Ocean: Just how important is the Atlantic to countries that border it?
-PPT Version This is the PPT editable and fillable (when not in presentation mode) version.
+Passage Included 7.Ola the Rabbit: Read about Darla's newest pet in this lesson.
+Slides Version This is the Slides editable and fillable version.
 This download is available in GOOGLE Docs, GOOGLE Forms, GOOGLE Slides.
 PDF, PPT, WORD.
-FULL CATALOG OF DOWNLOAD LINKS HERE Grade 6/7 Links Fiction Set 1 Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Fiction Set 2 Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Nonfiction Set 1 Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Nonfiction Set 2 Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Reading Passages Overview Each passage is especially written for Grade 6/7 students, including key vocabulary required for this age group.
+FULL CATALOG OF DOWNLOAD LINKS HERE Grade 4/5 Links Fiction Set 1 - Animals Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Fiction Set 2 - Family Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Fiction Set 3 - Friends Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Fiction Set 4 - School Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Fiction Set 5 - Sports Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Nonfiction Set 1 - Birds Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Nonfiction Set 2 - Insects Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Nonfiction Set 3 - Mammals Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Nonfiction Set 4 - Nature Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Nonfiction Set 5 - Sea Animals Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Reading Passages Overview Each passage is especially written for Grade 4-5 students, including key vocabulary required for this age group.
 Topics are varied and are accompanied by colorful graphics.
 Topics are meant to educate, yet entertain the modern student.
-The majority of these short stories contain an important message - a way of developing these young learners further.
-Mixed Questions The mixed questions section of each lesson includes a variation of five to six comprehension, vocabulary and Math questions.
+These passages are perfect for the modern classroom.
+Whereas textbooks can become outdated in no time, any changes to technology or the world will result in updates to this product.
+Mixed Questions The mixed questions section of each lesson includes a variation of five comprehension, vocabulary and math questions.
 In addition, key reading strategies are frequently covered including cause & effect, summarizing, compare & contrast and making conclusions.
-Mixed questions require a written response (no MCQ's), full answers and example responses appear at the end of the lesson.
-Spelling & Vocab Each reading passage contains a variety of words and phrases designed for Grade 6/7 students.
+Two or three of the questions will be MCQs and other questions will require a written response of some kind.
+Full answers and example responses appear at the end of the lesson.
+Spelling & Vocab Each reading passage contains a variety of words and phrases designed for Grade 4-5 students.
 Spelling and vocab activities provide the opportunity to build fluency with these words.
-Activities provide clues to help assist students.
-Vocabulary activities include extra questions where students must write a synonym, an antonym or a sentence using a certain word.
+As it can become quite mundane doing the same activities over and over, each lesson in a set will contain a different spelling and vocab activity .
+Activities include: spelling games, sentence match-ups, mixed-up text and decoding words from the lesson.
 Writing Prompts Writing prompts are designed to continue the theme or lessons learned in the story.
 Students are persuaded to write in a variety of ways and each prompt includes several cues to help.
-The main focus in this product, is the student.
-Prompts will require the student to relate to past experiences and encourage them to discuss feelings and ways to improve.
+As with the spelling/vocab section, writing prompts will vary.
+This includes research pieces, reading responses, poetry and creative writing prompts.
 Full Answer Keys Full answer keys and sample responses are provided so no matter how busy you are, you know you're covered!
-Mixed question answers provide evidence from the text, Math questions contain the relevant workings.
+Mixed question answers provide evidence from the text, math questions contain the relevant workings.
 Answers are designed for use by the teacher, but also suitable as a handout to the student.
+Just for Fun Each lesson will have a bonus extension exercise.
+This is something fun to extend the lesson with.
+You can find these at the end of each lesson, titled Just for Fun.
+Just for Funs are optional.
+Some you may like, some you may not.
+Either way, they are there to do with as you wish.
 For similar downloads and other frees, do check out Cored Group on TeachSimple.

 Author Cored Education